TipLink/tiplink-open-source/mailer/README.md

 # TipLink Mailer

-Reference frontend that shows how to create and e-mail TipLinks and Escrow TipLinks.
+Reference frontend that shows how to create and e-mail TipLinks along with a wallet adapter integration.